ton-play/tonplay-telegram-bot/README.md

 This is a simple example of a Telegram bot to run your game.

-In this example, you can run the game as a Telegram Web App and exactly as a game in a web view.
+In this example, you can run a game as a Telegram Web App and exactly as a game in a web view.

 See also:
 - [TON Play Unity SDK](https://github.com/ton-play/tonplay-unity-sdk) — this SDK allows you to get blockchain assets related to your game and to a specific user.